 RB Klinkenberg – Treasurer

 RB began skiing at Smuggler’s Notch at age three while his father was on the ski patrol.
 He started ski racing with the Cochran’s program around age 12.
 He raced both Alpine and Nordic throughout high school, culminating in winning the Vermont State Skimeister.
 RB was part of a small group of students who resurrected the Colby Ski Team after a lengthy dormancy and captained the team for three years.
 He worked with the athletic department, administration, and Board of Trustees of the College to bring the program to varsity status.
 After college RB worked with the Swiss Challenge program in Zermatt for four summers, was a (J5/J6) weekend coach at Waterville Valley, and participated on the Masters circuit for a couple of seasons.
 After living in New York City and Boston he returned to Vermont to work for Harrington’s of Vermont, where he is the COO.
-RB and his wife have a son who participates in MMSC programs and a daughter now skiing for Colby College after coming through the MMSC program.
+RB and his wife have a son who participated in MMSCA programs and a daughter now skiing for Colby College.

 Ashley Grove – Secretary

 Ashley Grove began skiing at Stowe at an early age.
 In the 1960s her parents and their friends began driving north every weekend from Hartford, CT, and the tradition continued when children came into the picture years later.
 Ashley developed a love for the mountains and the people in this part of Vermont.
 After living in Atlanta and Boston for a number of years, she made the full-time move to Stowe in 2012.
 She’s served as a J5/6 and U12 coach, taught Finance at the Academy, and has experience in the ski service industry.
-Ashley’s professional background is in management consulting, she holds a BA from Colgate University and and MBA from Cornell University, and she currently works in Strategy & Insights for Select Design in Burlington, VT.
+Ashley’s professional background is in management consulting, she holds a BA from Colgate University and and MBA from Cornell University, and she currently works as a Human Resources Business Partner at Stowe Mountain Resort.

 Andrew (“Drew”) Arnott is the President & CEO of John Hancock Investments.
 He was raised in Andover, Massachusetts by parents that immigrated to the United States from Scotland in 1967.
 While his parents did not grow up with an understanding for the sport of ski racing, the Scottish Highlands were in their blood and they did not mind supporting Drew’s passion for the mountains.
 Growing up, Drew skied the White Mountains of New Hampshire and enjoyed racing alpine, eventually racing for Boston University where he captained the team for two years.
 His self-described “undistinguished” ski racing career came to an end upon getting his undergraduate degree in business.
 While banging gates became a fading memory, he never left the mountains.
 Between graduate school and later starting a family with his wife KC, he committed every free weekend to the long drive north from Boston to the great state of Vermont, eventually buying a home in Stowe.
-Drew and his wife KC have two daughters Emily and Mackenzie.
-Both girls currently race for MMSC and attend MMWA (where Drew is also a board member).
+Drew and his wife KC have two daughters, Emily and Mackenzie, who grew up at MMSCA.